In search of a contemporary alternative to the Sinterklaas celebration? Join us for DEC 5 SURPRISE!

 When did the feast of Sinterklaas originate, and where did the controversial character of black pete come from?
-Lulu Helder (co-founder of Zwarte Piet is Zwart Verdriet, author of Sinterklaasje kom maar binnen zonder knecht, Isabelle Britto (researcher TBA), and historian Elisabeth Koning will talk about the racist caricature of black bete and the resistance against it.
-Visitors will receive a discount for the Facing Blackness exhibition at The Black Archives.
+Lulu Helder (co-founder of Zwarte Piet is Zwart Verdriet, author of Sinterklaasje kom maar binnen zonder knecht, Isabelle Britto (researcher TBA), and historian Elisabeth Koning will talk about the racist caricature of black pete and the resistance against it.
+Visitors holding a combiticket will receive a discount for the Facing Blackness exhibition at The Black Archives.

 Gifts Unwrapped & Our Colonial Inheritance

 Take a tour with museum teachers Sherlien Sanches and Jessica Ligori.
 Gifts Unwrapped is about global wrapping traditions, rituals surrounding giving and receiving, and answers to why children put out their shoes.
 In the Our Colonial Legacy exhibition, you will experience the link between the interpretation of the Sinterklaas story, colonial thinking, and the creative resistance it engenders.

 19:45 - 20:15 | 20:30 - 21:00 | 22:00 - 22:30

 DEC 5 is for swapping gifts